-Between Fall 2012 and Fall 2013, 76 of the wells had water level changes.
-Of these, eight wells recorded a water level increase of more than five feet, and 13 wells recorded a decline of more than five feet.
-The rest showed increases or declines of less than five feet.
-Of the eight wells showing a large increase in water levels, seven are in the Beaumont Basin or right on the boundary of the Beaumont Basin, while one is in the San Timoteo Basin.
-Three are relatively close downstream of the Beaumont Cherry Valley recharge facility, and are likely influenced by the imported water recharged at that facility.
-Two are near the boundary with the Banning Basin.
-Of the 13 wells showing declines of more than five feet, eight of them are in Banning Canyon.
-This is not surprising, given that this basin is very shallow and 2013 was a very dry year.
-Four of these are in the Beaumont Basin, including two on the western edge of the basin, and one is in the South Beaumont Basin.
+Between Fall 2013 and Fall 2014, 82 of the wells had water level changes.
+Of these, 19 wells recorded a water level increase of more than five feet, 4 recorded a decline of more than five feet, and 59 recorded little or no change.
+Of the 19 wells showing a large increase in water levels, approximately approximately 10 are in the Beaumont Basin, while two are in the Banning Canyon Basin, one in the Singleton Basin, and the rest in the Cabazon Basin.
+Several are relatively close downstream of the Beaumont Cherry Valley recharge facility, and are likely influenced by the imported water recharged at that facility.
+Of the four wells showing declines of more than five feet, two of them are in the Beaumont Basin, one in the South Beaumont, and one in the San Timoteo Basin.
 These are depicted on Figure 11.

-As of 2011, the Agency is par! of the California State Groundwater Elevation Monitoring (CASGEM) system.
-This is a new, formal statewide groundwater monitoring system initiated through 2009 legislation.
-The Agency is a formal monitoring entity for two basins-the San Timotor sub-basin and the San Gorgonio sub-basin-which roughly correspond to the Agency's boundaries.
+As of 2011, the Agency is part of the California State Groundwater Elevation Monitoring (CASGEM) system.
+This is a formal statewide groundwater monitoring system initiated through 2009 legislation.
+The Agency is a formal monitoring entity for two basins-the San Timoteo sub-basin and the San Gorgonio sub-basin-which roughly correspond to the Agency's boundaries.
 The state uses different basin names because it views the statewide geology and hydrology on a larger scale, and aggregates smaller basins into larger ones.
-What is known in the CASGEM system as the San Timoteo sub-basin is essentially the Beaumont Basin, and what CASGEM labels the San Gorgonio sub-basin is essentially the Cabazon Basin.
+What is known in the CASGEM system as the San Timoteo sub-basin is essentially the Beaumont Basin, the Singleton Basin, the South Beaumont Basin, and the San Timoteo Basin, and what CASGEM labels the San Gorgonio sub-basin is essentially the Cabazon Basin, the Banning Bench Basin, the Banning Canyon Basin, the Banning Basin, and the Millard Canyon Basin.
 While the boundaries are not exact, they are similar.
 The Agency files water level data for selected wells through the Department of Water Resources into the CASGEM database.
-These data arc available on the CASGEM web site.
+These data are available on the CASGEM web site.